yellow brick ramble dot com

 most recent collection -> ISBN-13: 9781933239613

 Good original Oz stories!
 Eric Shanower is a good artist!
 He's a good writer!
 He's good!
-You should check out his prose work and non-Oz comics too at Hungry Tiger Press!
+You should check out his prose work and non-Oz comics too.
+You can buy them from Hungry Tiger Press!

 Oz adapted to comics by Eric Shanower & Skottie Young